neroist/nimipdf/README.md

 Emoji's don't work properly, so Twemoji is used instead of your OS's native emoji set.

+In addition, images *might* require the absolute path to the image.

 ## 📝 How Nimipdf Works!

 PDFs are generated through the use of libwkhtmltox